eclipse-cyclonedds/cyclonedds/docs/manual/options.md

 This attribute specifies the address of the interface.
 With ipv4 allows  matching on the network part if the host part is set to zero.

 The default value is: `<empty>`

+##### //CycloneDDS/Domain/General/Interfaces/NetworkInterface[@allow_multicast]
+One of:
+* Keyword: default
+* Comma-separated list of: false, spdp, asm, ssm, true, default

+This element controls whether Cyclone DDS uses multicasts for data traffic on this interface.

+It is a comma-separated list of some of the following keywords: "spdp", "asm", "ssm", or either of "false" or "true", or "default".

+ * spdp: enables the use of ASM (any-source multicast) for participant discovery, joining the multicast group on the discovery socket, transmitting SPDP messages to this group, but never advertising nor using any multicast address in any discovery message, thus forcing unicast communications for all endpoint discovery and user data.

+ * asm: enables the use of ASM for all traffic, including receiving SPDP but not transmitting SPDP messages via multicast

+ * ssm: enables the use of SSM (source-specific multicast) for all non-SPDP traffic (if supported)

+When set to "false" all multicasting is disabled; "true"enables the full use of multicasts.
+Listening for multicasts can be controlled by General/MulticastRecvNetworkInterfaceAddresses.

+The special value "default" takes the value from the globalGeneral/AllowMulticast setting.

+The default value is: `default`

 ##### //CycloneDDS/Domain/General/Interfaces/NetworkInterface[@autodetermine]